How does the STIR/SHAKEN protocol work?

 Legal Business Name:

 Business Type: Is your business a (Sole Proprietorship, Partnership, Corporation, co-op, LLC or non-profit)

 Business website address:

-List of Ring.io phone numbers that need STIR/SHAKEN enabled:
+The Ring.io phone numbers that need to be certified with STIR/SHAKEN:

 Can we register STIR/SHAKEN for our RingLocal numbers?